 THE GLASS CANNON DEBUTED IN JUNE OF 2015 AS A WEEKLY ONE HOUR ACTUAL PLAY PODCAST OF PAIZO’S GIANTSLAYER ADVENTURE PATH.
 IN JUNE OF 2016, THEY LAUNCHED A BEHIND THE SCENES TALKBACK SHOW CALLED CANNON FODDER WHICH TAKES A LOOK BACK AT EACH WEEK’S EPISODE WHILE ALSO ANSWERING GM AND PLAYER QUESTIONS FROM LISTENER MAIL ALL AROUND THE WORLD.
 IN 2017, THEY ANNOUNCED A PARTNERSHIP WITH PAIZO, INC. TO BECOME THE FIRST OFFICIALLY LICENSED PODCAST OF THE PATHFINDER GAME SYSTEM.
-THEY ALSO STARTED A PATREON WHICH QUICKLY BECAME ONE OF THE MOST SUCCESSFUL CAMPAIGNS ON THE SITE IN UNDER SIX MONTHS AND, BECAUSE OF THE GENEROSITY OF GCP NATION, THEY ARE CURRENTLY IN PRE-PRODUCTION FOR A SECOND WEEKLY ACTUAL PLAY OF PAIZO’S FIRST STARFINDER ADVENTURE PATH – DEAD SUNS!
+THEY ALSO STARTED A PATREON WHICH QUICKLY BECAME ONE OF THE MOST SUCCESSFUL CAMPAIGNS ON THE SITE IN UNDER SIX MONTHS.
+THANKS TO THE GENEROSITY OF GCP NATION, IN APRIL OF 2018, THEY LAUNCHED THEIR SECOND WEEKLY ACTUAL PLAY OF PAIZO’S FIRST STARFINDER ADVENTURE PATH – DEAD SUNS!
 TRAVELING TO GAMING CONVENTIONS, MAKING SURPRISE VISITS TO THEIR NUMEROUS FAN MEET-UPS AND BRINGING THEIR INFAMOUS LIVE SHOW ON THE ROAD ALL MAKE FOR AN EXCITING FUTURE FOR FIVE NERDS BASED OUT OF ASTORIA, QUEENS.

 The Cast of Characters